 There are two tables: T1 and T2.
 T1 is protected by security policy P1 and T2 is protected by security policy P2.
 Both security policies have one component.
 The component of each is of type ARRAY.
 T1 and T2 each contain only one row of data.
 The security label that you hold for read access under security policy P1 does not allow you access to the row in T1.
-The security label that you hold for read access under security policy P2 does not allow you read access to the row in T2.
+The security label that you hold for read access to the row in T2.

 Now you are granted an exemption on DB2LBACREADARRAY under P1.
 You can now read the row from T1 but not the row from T2 because T2 is protected by a different security policy and you do not hold an exemption to the DB2LBACREADARRAY rule in that policy.
 You can hold multiple exemptions.
 If you hold an exemption to every rule used by a security policy then you will have complete access to all data protected by that security policy.